Three Days in Moscow: Ronald Reagan and the Fall of the Soviet Empire (Three Days Series)

 | productGroup | Book |

-The book highlights Ronald Reagan's pivotal role in ending the Cold War, focusing particularly on his speech given at Moscow State University and the evolution of his relationship with Mikhail Gorbachev.
+The book focuses on Ronald Reagan's leadership during the Cold War, particularly his speech at Moscow State University and his diplomatic relationship with Mikhail Gorbachev.